DaVikingMan/FalconXOS/README.md

-# FalconXOS : a Operating Shell
+# Welcome to the FalconXOS repository(Falcon X Operating Shell)
-Welcome to the FalconXOS repository!
+Note : This project is nowhere near complete and is in developement Welcome to the FalconXOS repository!
 <br>
 <br>